min2ha/ukwa-site/content/target/45232/index.en.md

   "subject": "Brexit"
 }

-# Central Banking: Mervyn King on Brexit, crisis supervision, economic rebalancing and reforming the IMF

 The former Bank of England governor Lord King discusses Brexit, radical regulatory reform, the difficulties rebalancing the European and global economies and an overhaul of the International Monetary Fund.